rcc-uchicago/user-guide/docs/midway23/midway_data_storage.md

 ## Persistent Space

-Persistent space is appropriate for long term storage.
-The two locations for persistent space are the home and project directories.
-The home and project directories have both file system Snapshots and tape backup for data protection.
+Persistent spaces are where data go for medium- to long-term storage.
+The two persistent storage locations on Midway are the `home` and `project` directories.
+The `home` and `project` directories have frequently file system snapshots and tape backup for data protection.

 ### Home Directories